steve-rodri/react-weather-app/README.md

 - **BONUS**: Include the sunrise and sunset times (hint: maybe [Moment.js](https://momentjs.com/) will be helpful!) and some information about humidity, atmospheric pressure, etc.
 - **BONUS**: Deploy your app on GH-pages (check the Create React App docs).

+## 🚀 Submission:

+ A pull request on this repo by 11:00pm Sunday night.

 ### To be thinking on

 - What components should your app have?